Oct 2015 PRAXIS Resource of the Month – The COPD Action Plan

 Living document – The COPD action plan is an evolving document.
 If a patient's situation, medication or treatment approach changes, the plan should be updated to reflect those changes.

-The COPD action plan found in PDF form below is used by Crouse Hospital in Syracuse, NY (http://www.crouse.org/).
-The COPD Foundation has produced its own plan (see right) called the My COPD Action Plan (see right); it can be found in our downloads library here!
+The COPD action plan found in PDF form below is used by Crouse Hospital in Syracuse, NY (https://www.crouse.org/).
+The COPD Foundation has produced its own plan (see right) called the My COPD Action Plan (see right); it can be found here!

 Let us know in the comments: What are your thoughts on this as a tool to improve COPD care and the patient experience?
 Does your team use COPD action plans in your work?
 If you'd like, please share your approach in the comments.